 In the years that I’ve been writing this blog, I’ve received so many emails and comments from people stressed by the pursuit of perfection.
 You know what I’m talking about: beds made every morning, not a speck of dust in sight, every surface sparkling and tidy — day in and day out.

-One reader sent me a despairing message because she couldn’t leave perfectly parallel lines while vacuuming like her mother-in-law does!
+One reader sent me a despairing message because she couldn’t leave perfectly parallel lines while vacuuming as her mother-in-law does!

 So, before you sit down to create a cleaning schedule that works, ask yourself whose standard are trying to meet: yours, or someone else’s?

-If you don’t feel the need to have a home that’s continually ready for a magazine photoshoot, then don’t hold yourself to that kind of standard!
-I sure don’t.
+If you don’t feel the need to have a home that’s continually ready for a magazine photoshoot, then don’t hold yourself to that level of perfection.

 2. Decide Which Rooms Matter Most